NutriSafe-DLT/architecture-models/README.md

 </i><br>

 <p align="justify">
-Fig. 10 depicts the process of joining an existing channel in a blockchain network with the steps:
+Fig. 10 depicts the process of joining an existing channel in a blockchain network with the steps: <br>
-Step 0: An off-chain proposal for a new organization joining the application channel must be negotiated in the consortium.
+<b>Step 0:</b> An off-chain proposal for a new organization joining the application channel must be negotiated in the consortium.
 This is a blockchain-agnostic business process. <br>
 <b>Step 1:</b> The joining organization creates certificates for its joining nodes and users.
 Those certificates need to be shared with the organization which is responsible for Step 2.
 Scripts from the Identity Management category are used in this step.
 The joining organization is responsible for this step. <br>
 <b>Step 2:</b> One organization already part of the application channel prepares the configuration transaction.
 The tasks of adding the joining organization to the member section of the application channel contains several Hyperledger specific subtasks: fetching the latest configuration from the channel, creating an updated one, signing the transaction and committing it.
 Technically any organization in the application channel can process these subtasks, but the business must clearly address this responsibility and answering questions like: Who is responsible for preparing the first proposal?
 Who needs to sign the transaction before the network will accept it?
 Who commits the updated signed transaction?
 These activities belong to the Governance category. <br>
 <b>Step 3:</b> In this step peers and world state databases of the joining organization are started.
 Addresses and certificates of the other nodes need to be known to configure the new peer.
 The operational task of configuring and starting peers and their databases belong to the Node Management category.
 This is step is carried out by the joining organization by utilizing configuration details of the network which must be shared off- chain. <br>